smashedr/carl-cogs/README.md

 # Additional Setup Information

 ## Redis

+Many Cogs use Redis for data caching and setting expiry keys.
+Redis has a small footprint and is very fast.
+Running the docker Redis container will work with these cogs out of the box.
-To setup Redis, use the `set api` command.
+To configure specific Redis settings, use the `set api` command.

 ```agsl
 [p]set api
 ```